loda-lang/loda-programs/programs/oeis/list3.md

 * [A310533](http://oeis.org/A310533) ([L32 program](310/A310533.asm)): Coordination sequence Gal.6.334.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310564](http://oeis.org/A310564) ([L15 program](310/A310564.asm)): Coordination sequence Gal.3.23.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310565](http://oeis.org/A310565) ([L12 program](310/A310565.asm)): Coordination sequence Gal.4.82.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A310704](http://oeis.org/A310704) ([L69 program](310/A310704.asm)): Coordination sequence Gal.3.2.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311225](http://oeis.org/A311225) ([L13 program](311/A311225.asm)): Coordination sequence Gal.6.216.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311289](http://oeis.org/A311289) ([L39 program](311/A311289.asm)): Coordination sequence Gal.5.107.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311312](http://oeis.org/A311312) ([L18 program](311/A311312.asm)): Coordination sequence Gal.6.118.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.